Difference Between N Type And P Type

 Doping Concentration

 The concentration of impurities added to a semiconductor during the doping process has a significant impact on its electrical properties.
 Higher doping concentrations generally lead to higher conductivity.
-However, extremely high doping concentrations can lead to undesirable effects, such as reduced carrier mobility and increased recombination rates.
+That said, extremely high doping concentrations can lead to undesirable effects, such as reduced carrier mobility and increased recombination rates.

 Compensation Doping

 Compensation doping involves adding both N-type and P-type impurities to the same semiconductor material.
 This can be used to fine-tune the electrical properties of the semiconductor.
-For example, if an N-type semiconductor is compensated with a small amount of P-type impurity, the concentration of free electrons will be reduced, but the material will still be N-type.
+To give you an idea, if an N-type semiconductor is compensated with a small amount of P-type impurity, the concentration of free electrons will be reduced, but the material will still be N-type.

 Degenerate Semiconductors